ENGLISH 151: Reading and Composition (1B)

 Recommended: Diana Hacker, A Writer's Reference for Online Learners, 7E, Seventh Edition, (Bedford/St. Martin's) ISBN 9780312551995 (Please use this one with the new MLA 2010 updates.
 Don’t spend your money on any other editions, as they are out-of-date and you will not be able to participate in buy-backs.)

-bookstore, or students may buy the books at the COM campus.
-Please purchase the editions listed, since content and pagination in old editions of texts do not match with course assignments.
-This is not a course where you can get by without reading the assigned texts because the quizzes and assignments are based on specific text passages.
+Students may purchase their books at College of Marin bookstore.
+This is not a course where you can get by without reading the assigned texts because the quizzes and assignments are based on specific material in it.